Délı̨nę: History

 According to early records, a trading post was established in this general area as early as 1799 by the North West Company, but it did not last very many years.
 In 1825, Peter Warren Dease of the Hudson's Bay Company (HBC) erected an outpost here as the staging area and winter quarters for Sir John Franklin's second Arctic expedition of 1825–1827.
 It became known as Fort Franklin.
 Sir John Franklin's diary records that his men played ice sports very similar to what we now call hockey.
 As such, the modern-day town promotes itself as one of the birthplaces of the sport of ice hockey.

 The HBC returned and established a post called Fort Norman a short distance west, and across the lake narrows, from John Franklin's original post, between 1863 and 1869, and then relocated Fort Norman to its current location at the confluence of the Mackenzie and Bear Rivers (now Tulita).

 Fort Franklin as a modern-era trading post of the HBC was not established until later in the 19th century.
 It was constructed at one of the most productive Dene fisheries in the Mackenzie River drainage basin and was for the benefit of the Dene people who lived in near isolation along the shores of Great Bear Lake.

 The area became prominent when pitchblende was discovered at the Eldorado Mine, some 250 km away, on the eastern shore, at Port Radium.
 During World War II, the Canadian Government took over the mine and began to produce uranium for the then-secret American nuclear bomb project.
 Uranium product was transported from Port Radium by barge across Great Bear Lake where a portage network was established along the Bear River, across the bay from Fort Franklin, where many of the Dene men found work.
-As the risks associated with radioactive materials were not well communicated, it is believed that many of the Dene were exposed to dangerous amounts of radiation, which Déline residents believe resulted in the development of cancer and led to premature deaths.
+As the risks associated with radioactive materials were not well communicated, it is believed that many of the Dene were exposed to dangerous amounts of radiation, which Délı̨nę residents believe resulted in the development of cancer and led to premature deaths.

 The name of Fort Franklin was changed on 1 June 1993 to Délı̨nę, which means "where the waters flow", a reference to the headwaters of the Great Bear River, Sahtúdé.

 Nearby Saoyú-ʔehdacho, the largest National Historic Site of Canada, was designated in 1997 and is jointly administered by Parks Canada and the Délı̨nę First Nation.

-On March 5, 2016, a tank truck fell partway through the ice road just a few days after the government had increased the allowed maximum weight limit to 40000 kg on the road.
+On 5 March 2016, a tank truck fell partway through the ice road just a few days after the government had increased the allowed maximum weight limit to 40000 kg on the road.
 The truck which was 3 km outside of Délı̨nę, and close to the community's fresh water intake as well as a major fishing area, contained approximately 30000 L of heating fuel and was one of 70 truck loads intended to resupply the community.
 The fuel was removed from the truck by 2 am, 8 March.